History of the Toronto Maple Leafs: Brendan Shanahan era (2014–2025)

 Despite the devastating ending to the previous season, the Maple Leafs seamed poised to make another run, as the main roster was kept generally intact.
 Aided by the arrival of goaltender Carter Hutton from the Arizona Coyotes on February 21, 2022, and the acquisition of defenceman Mark Giordano and center Colin Blackwell from the Seattle Kraken on March 21, the team cruised throughout the regular season.
-The Leafs broke their franchise record for points in a season, with 106, and wins in a season, with 50, during a 4–2 victory over the New York Islanders on April 17.
-Despite the achievement, they were unable to match the Florida Panthers' dominance, who not only came away with the division championship but secured the best finish in the Eastern Conference.
-The Leafs made the playoffs, but lost in the First Round to the Tampa Bay Lightning in seven games.
+The Leafs broke their franchise record for points in a season, with 115, and wins in a season, with 54, during a 4–2 victory over the New York Islanders on April 17.
+Despite the achievement, they were unable to match the Florida Panthers' dominance, who not only came away with the division championship but secured the best finish in the NHL.
+The Leafs made the playoffs, but lost in the first round to the Tampa Bay Lightning in seven games.

+After the conclusion of the Maple Leafs run in the 2025 Stanley Cup Playoffs, on May 22, 2025, Maple Leafs Sports & Entertainment announced that Brendan Shanahan's contract would not be renewed.